 Rehabbing a house takes time, working capital, and experience; it’s not something you want to jump right into if you’re not prepared.
 Instead, investors are advised to mind their due diligence before getting started, including reviewing all their options.
 While rehabbing can fetch profitable returns, it’s a complex exit strategy that shouldn’t be taken lightly.

 A house rehab is the process of taking a property and restoring and improving upon it.
 This usually helps boost the property into satisfactory, or even superb, condition without drastically changing the floor plan.
 According to Homeadvisor.com, the national average for rehab costs is $39,567.

 Before commencing a real estate rehab, it’s important for investors first to understand such an undertaking’s intricacies.
 There are three categories of rehabs: personal rehab, rental rehab, and a fix and flip.
 This is important for investors to comprehend, as each approach will differ in how profits are made and the costs that go into the project.

 House Rehab Vs Fixer Upper

 The best way to think about a house rehab vs. fixer-upper is overall workload and cost: a house rehab is typically a more comprehensive project than a fixer-upper.
 House rehabs will involve renovating the property and making bigger changes, like fixing electrical, plumbing, or roofing issues.
+Consequently, the cost of house rehab projects is often steeper.
 On the other hand, a fixer-upper typically focuses on cosmetic changes that can be made quickly or at a lower cost than a full rehab.
 A good rule of thumb is that if someone can live in the property during renovations, it will most likely be a fixer-upper and not a full house rehab.